 We conclude with some comments on political ideology.
 Storytelling has been championed by a wide range of scholars who would like to escape the confines of rigor.
-On the academic left, storytelling is sometimes viewed as a humane alternative to the impersonal number crunching of economists, while the academic right uses stories to connect to worldly business executives who have neither the time nor patience for dry scholasticism.
+On the academic left, storytelling is sometimes viewed as a humane alternative to the impersonal number-crunching of economists, while the academic right uses stories to connect to worldly business executives who have neither the time nor patience for dry scholasticism.
 Karl Weick seems to us to express an unstable mix of these attitudes, championing the creative humanism of story-based social reasoning while offering his theories as useful truths for the business world.
-And indeed he may be correct in both these views: perhaps organization science data are weak enough that narrativebased intuition is a better guide to practice, and perhaps these intuitions are indeed most valuable for leaders of hierarchical organizations such as big business and the military.
-Our concern in the article is with the way that stories are presented or misrepresented in the social science process, not so much with any particular conclusions which of course can be valid even if developed in ways that we do not consider methodologically sound.
+And indeed he may be correct in both these views: perhaps organization-science data are weak enough that narrative-based intuition is a better guide to practice, and perhaps these intuitions are indeed most valuable for leaders of hierarchical organizations such as big business and the military.
+Our concern in the present paper is with the way that stories are presented or misrepresented in the social-science process, not so much with any particular conclusions which of course can be valid even if developed in ways that we do not consider methodologically sound.

-As students of logical expression and statistical methods, we are interested in how storytelling can move us forward in our social science understanding, and we are interested in the ways in which close examination of published stories and examples can lead to deeper understanding (Gelman, 2011).
+As students of logical expression and statistical methods, we are interested in how storytelling can move us forward in our social-science understanding.
 As already noted, stories are here to stay, and we think we and others can make the best use of anecdotes by considering them in all their complexity, going backward to their sources, forward to their political implications, and sideways to interrogate our models.
 Our own attitudes toward what works and what doesn't in statistics, writing, and teaching, are so strongly formed by our experiences that it would be foolish of us to deny the centrality of stories in our understanding.
 But to learn the most from stories, we should take them seriously, just as professionals such as doctors, lawyers, and police officers develop a mixture of practical expertise and general understanding by immersing themselves and caring about the details of each new case.